Salish School of Spokane seeks to be a supportive partner for other endangered Indigenous language communities and learners.

 We are also training 26 adults in our Salish Language Educator Development (SLED) program, and serving 50 adults in our evening and weekend Salish language classes.

-our Indigenous Language Fluency Transfer System
+our Indigenous Language Fluency Transfer System (ILFTS)

-how we train new fluent adult speakers & teachers
+how we train new fluent adult speakers & teachers with the ILFTS

 Past Symposiums